-The Company's interim unaudited condensed consolidated financial statements included in this registration statement of which this prospectus is a part (this "Prospectus") have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
-In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments and reclassifications and non-recurring adjustments) necessary to present fairly our results of operations for the three and nine months ended March 31, 2019 and 2018 and cash flows for the nine months ended March 31, 2019 and 2018 and our financial position at March 31, 2019 have been made.
-The Company's results of operations for the three and nine months ended March 31, 2019 are not necessarily indicative of the operating results to be expected for the full fiscal year ending June 30, 2019.
+The Company's interim unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q (this "Quarterly Report") have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
+In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments and reclassifications and non-recurring adjustments) necessary to present fairly our results of operations for the three months ended September 30, 2019 and 2018 and our financial position at September 30, 2019 have been made.
+The Company's results of operations for the three months ended September 30, 2019 are not necessarily indicative of the operating results to be expected for the full fiscal year ending June 30, 2020.

 Reference is frequently made herein to the Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC").
 This is the source of authoritative US GAAP recognized by the FASB to be applied to non-governmental entities.
-Each ASC reference in this Prospectus is presented with a three-digit number, which represents its Topic.
+Each ASC reference in this Quarterly Report is presented with a three-digit number, which represents its Topic.
 As necessary for explanation and as applicable, an ASC topic may be followed with a two-digit subtopic, a two-digit section or a two-or-three-digit paragraph.

-Certain information and disclosures normally included in the notes to the Company's annual audited consolidated financial statements have been condensed or omitted from the Company's interim unaudited condensed consolidated financial statements included in this Prospectus.
-Accordingly, these interim unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the fiscal year ended June 30, 2018.
-The June 30, 2018 balance sheet is derived from those statements.
+Certain information and disclosures normally included in the notes to the Company's annual audited consolidated financial statements have been condensed or omitted from the Company's interim unaudited condensed consolidated financial statements included in this Quarterly Report.
+Accordingly, these interim unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the fiscal year ended June 30, 2019.
+The June 30, 2019 balance sheet is derived from those statements.